 The Corporation maintains the Employee Stock Option Plan (the "Plan").
 Eligibility for participation under the Plan is confined to directors, officers and employees of the Corporation and its subsidiaries.
 Stock options to acquire no more than that number of Common Shares which is equal to 2%, in aggregate, of the outstanding Common Shares may be held by directors who are not employees or officers at any time.
 The number of Common Shares that may be optioned at any time is limited to 8,200,000 in total, and 5% of the outstanding Common Shares with respect to any one participant in the Plan.
+The Board of Directors recently amended the Plan in order to provide that the aggregate of the Common Shares issued to insiders (as defined in the Securities Act (Ontario)) of the Corporation within any one year period under the Plan and issuable to insiders at any time, when combined with all of the Corporation's other security based compensation arrangements, could not exceed 10% of the Corporation's total issued and outstanding Common Shares.
 The exercise price in respect of any option issued under the Plan shall be fixed by the Board of Directors and may not be less than the then prevailing market price of the Common Shares.
 Options issued under the Plan vest as and may be exercised during a period determined by the Board of Directors which may not exceed 10 years, are non-assignable and terminate immediately upon the termination of the participant's employment for just cause and 30 days after the resignation of the participant or the termination of the participant's employment without just cause.
 Options issued under the Plan normally have a life of five years with vesting at 20% at the end of the first, second, third, fourth and fifth years from the date of the grant.
 In addition, certain business unit income tests must be met in order for the option holder's entitlement to fully vest.
 The Corporation does not provide financial assistance to option holders exercising options.
-Amendments or discontinuance of the Plan requires the prior consent of regulatory authorities.
-Amendments to the Plan to increase the total member of Common Shares reserved for options, to reduce the exercise price of any option previously granted or to modify the provision of the Plan relating to eligibility require the consent of the shareholders of the Corporation.
+Amendments or discontinuance of the Plan by the Board of Directors of the Corporation requires the prior consent of regulatory authorities.
+Amendments to the Plan to increase the total number of Common Shares reserved for options, to reduce the exercise price of any option previously granted or to modify the provision of the Plan relating to eligibility require the consent of the shareholders of the Corporation.
+For information in relation to recent and proposed amendments to the Plan, see "Business of the Meeting - Approval of Amendments to Employee Stock Option Plan".

-During the year ended December 31, 2005, 355,000 options (being less than 1% of the Corporation's outstanding Common Shares) were granted to the Named Executive Officers to acquire Common Shares.
-As of March 17, 2006, options to purchase an aggregate of 3,299,800 Common Shares (being 3.6% of the Corporation's outstanding Common Shares) are outstanding under the Plan at prices ranging from \$2.65 to \$6.55 per share.
+During the year ended December 31, 2006, 415,000 options (being less than 1% of the Corporation's outstanding Common Shares) were granted to the Named Executive Officers to acquire Common Shares.
+As of March 16, 2007, options to purchase an aggregate of 5,349,600 Common Shares (being 5.9% of the Corporation's outstanding Common Shares) are outstanding under the Plan at prices ranging from \$2.65 to \$6.55 per share.

-The following table sets forth, with respect to the Named Executive Officers, the number of Options/SARs granted during the year ended December 31, 2005:
+The following table sets forth, with respect to the Named Executive Officers, the number of options to purchase Common Shares granted during the year ended December 31, 2006: